T of C

 Footnotes (Shorthand references are explained on a separate page)

-These melodies, which I created and/or arranged in 1997 and 1998, have a structure based mainly on 12-bar blues.
+The melodies listed above, which I created and/or arranged in 1997 and 1998, all have a structure based mainly on 12-bar blues.
 The reason have I used this structure is related to my appreciation of that music and to my interest in improvisation.
+This is discussed further in the attached paper.

-My first effort was China Scholar Blues.
+China Scholar Blues was my first effort.
 For that I took a variety of qin music motifs and tried to put them in a 12-bar blues structure, but when I then added lyrics (which probably appeal only to someone studying Chinese) it came out as 13-bar.
 This done, I took a some actual melodies I had reconstructed, Gufeng Cao and Zhi Zhao Fei, and altered their melodies to fit the 12-bar blues structure.
 The mode of the original melodies is 6 - 3, and when I played my new arrangements for some Chinese friends they did not realize that these were not old qin melodies.
 However, when I next did Wen Jun Cao, the original of which is in a 1 - 5 mode, the result was more clearly outside the early qin modes.

 Although I have enjoyed very much listening to improvisational music of many types, my personal music training and experience were first Western classical then early qin, neither of which demands much improvisation.
 So my idea has been that I would create and learn these blues-structured melodies and their variations so well that I could improvise on them.
 I would then have structures that would allow jamming with musicians who didn't know Chinese music.